thelastpickle/cassandra-reaper/src/docs/content/docs/download/building.md

 make package
 ```

-To build Reaper without rebuilding the UI, run the following command :
+To build Reaper without rebuilding the UI, run the following command:

 ```bash
 mvn clean package
 ```

-To only regenerate the UI (requires npm and bower) :
+To only regenerate the UI (requires npm and bower):

 ```bash
 mvn generate-sources -Pbuild-ui
 ```

-To rebuild both the UI and Reaper :
+To rebuild both the UI and Reaper:

 ```bash
 mvn clean package -Pbuild-ui
 ```

-# Building Docker Image
+# Building Docker Image from source

-To build the Reaper docker image from source, run the following command :
+To build the Reaper docker image from source, run the following command:

 ```bash
 mvn clean package -pl src/server/ docker:build -Ddocker.directory=src/server/src/main/docker